Blue And Red Companies: How CEO Activism Is Reshaping Workforce Politics

 "I think increasingly you're going to see red brands and blue brands," says Melissa Harris, CEO of marketing firm M. Harris & Co. in Chicago.
 As more activist CEOs speak out, she says companies are competing for attention.
 "They come to us asking for language that is more provocative, almost controversial; they want these messages to travel farther," she says.

-Of course many CEOs prefer to avoid controversy by keeping with the old adage, "never mix business and politics."
+Of course, many CEOs prefer to avoid controversy by keeping with the adage "never mix business and politics."
 But experts say staying silent comes with its own downsides, because a CEO's position influences employee recruitment and retention, especially among younger workers.

-"It's going to have a recruiting impact," says Scott Dobroski, community expert for Glassdoor, a site where workers can leave comments about their workplace.
-His company's surveys show values are still secondary considerations, compared to salary, commute times, and work-life balance.
-But, he says, how CEOs define their company's values can have a direct impact on whether candidates apply for jobs.
+"It's going to have a recruiting impact," says Scott Dobroski, community expert for Glassdoor, a website where workers can leave comments about their workplace.
+His company's surveys show values are still secondary considerations, compared with salary, commute times and work-life balance.
+But, he says, how CEOs define their company's values can directly impact whether candidates apply for jobs.
 "You can also see quality candidates applying to those roles perhaps because of that," he says.
 "And then, if they get hired, perhaps even staying longer."

-A July survey by public-relations firm Weber Shandwick found that 31 percent of employees said they felt more engaged and loyal to their companies when they agreed with their CEO's stances.
+A July survey by public relations firm Weber Shandwick found that 31 percent of employees said they felt more engaged and loyal to their companies when they agreed with their CEO's stances.
 It had the opposite effect for the 23 percent of those who disagreed with their leader.

 Nor is it easy for CEOs to remain silent.

 "Whereas it used to be leaders made these decisions, reviewed it with their board and came out with their position, I think what we're seeing now is employees are impacting leaders and impressing on them that this is an issue that is that important that they do speak out," says Leslie Gaines-Ross, chief reputation strategist at Weber Shandwick.
-"So I think it's a double edged sword, and that's probably the hardest part of it, is that there is no playbook anymore for taking a stand."
+"So I think it's a double-edged sword, and that's probably the hardest part of it, is that there is no playbook anymore for taking a stand."